soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-Sources-DestinyItemSourceDefinition.md

 ## Properties
 Name | Type | Description
 ---- | ---- | -----------
 level | integer:int32 | The level at which the item spawns.
-Essentially the Primary Keyfor this source data: there will be multiple of these source entries per item thathas source data, grouped by the level at which the item spawns. minQuality | integer:int32 | The minimum Quality at which the item spawns for this level.
-Examine DestinyInventoryItemDefinitionfor more information about what Quality means.
-Just don't ask Phaedrus about it,he'll never stop talking and you'll have to write a book about it. maxQuality | integer:int32 | The maximum quality at which the item spawns for this level. minLevelRequired | integer:int32 | The minimum Character Level required for equipping the item when the item spawns at the item leveldefined on this DestinyItemSourceDefinition, as far as we saw in our processing. maxLevelRequired | integer:int32 | The maximum Character Level required for equipping the item when the item spawns at the item leveldefined on this DestinyItemSourceDefinition, as far as we saw in our processing. computedStats | Dictionary&lt;integer:uint32,[[DestinyInventoryItemStatDefinition|Destiny-Definitions-DestinyInventoryItemStatDefinition]]:Definition&gt; | The stats computed for this level/quality range. sourceHashes | [[Destiny.Definitions.DestinyRewardSourceDefinition|Destiny-Definitions-DestinyRewardSourceDefinition]]:integer:uint32[] | The DestinyRewardSourceDefinitions found that can spawn the item at this level.
+Essentially the Primary Key for this source data: there will be multiple of these source entries per item that has source data, grouped by the level at which the item spawns. minQuality | integer:int32 | The minimum Quality at which the item spawns for this level.
+Examine DestinyInventoryItemDefinition for more information about what Quality means.
+Just don't ask Phaedrus about it, he'll never stop talking and you'll have to write a book about it. maxQuality | integer:int32 | The maximum quality at which the item spawns for this level. minLevelRequired | integer:int32 | The minimum Character Level required for equipping the item when the item spawns at the item level defined on this DestinyItemSourceDefinition, as far as we saw in our processing. maxLevelRequired | integer:int32 | The maximum Character Level required for equipping the item when the item spawns at the item level defined on this DestinyItemSourceDefinition, as far as we saw in our processing. computedStats | Dictionary&lt;integer:uint32,[[DestinyInventoryItemStatDefinition|Destiny-Definitions-DestinyInventoryItemStatDefinition]]:Definition&gt; | The stats computed for this level/quality range. sourceHashes | [[Destiny.Definitions.DestinyRewardSourceDefinition|Destiny-Definitions-DestinyRewardSourceDefinition]]:integer:uint32[] | The DestinyRewardSourceDefinitions found that can spawn the item at this level.